History of Alexandria: Napoleonic invasion

 Alexandria figured prominently in the military operations of Napoleon's expedition to Egypt in 1798.
 French troops stormed the city on July 2, 1798 and it remained in their hands until the British victory at the Battle of Alexandria on March 21, 1801, following which the British besieged the city which fell to them on 2 September 1801.

 Two French savants assessing the population of Alexandria in 1798 estimated 8,000 and 15,000.

 Muhammad Ali

 Muhammad Ali, the Ottoman Governor of Egypt, began rebuilding the city around 1810, and by 1850, Alexandria had returned to something akin to its former glory.

 British occupation

 A view of the bombardment of 1882 by an artist in Cairo.

+View of a parking lot in Alexandria, 1950.

 In July 1882 the city was the site of the first battle of the Anglo-Egyptian War, when it was bombarded and occupied by the Royal Navy.
 Large sections of the city were damaged in the battle, or destroyed in subsequent fires.